patrykmroz619/dao-central/README.md

 - Connected the wallet to the application with target network set up
 - Address of the NFT collection smart contract for organization on the target network

 Each logged user can create their own DAO.
 To do it the user passes an organization name and address of the NFT contract associated with the organization.
+After it, the new smart contract is deployed for the DAO and information about the organization is visible at the platform.

 The process of creating DAO is presented on the diagram below:

 ![Creating DAO flow](./docs/diagrams/dao-central-creating-dao.png)

+## Voting

+An owner of DAO can submit a proposal for a vote.
+The proposal include the description of proposal, start time and end time of voting.

+The members of the community (holders of NFT associated with DAO) are eligible to cast their vote.
+One NFT corresponds to one vote, so if a user has more than one NFT on their wallet the vote power is equal to number of NFTS.